Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Related Work

 \subsection{Intelligent Decision Support (IDS) Systems}

-IDS systems have been developed to assist users in decision making across a wide range of applications, such as providing assistance to domain-experts in clinical settings \cite{walsh2019decision, zhuang2009combining} and aiding novice-users in management settings \cite{machado2018use, Gutierrez2019}.
-Amongst these IDS systems, decision support is provided through a range of mediums, depending on the domain.
-For instance, in \cite{machado2018use}, the authors develop a mobile app for clinical decision support that allows dental students to answer a series of questions to determine a diagnosis and provide treatment suggestions.
-In \cite{Gutierrez2019}, researchers investigate how to best portray visual representations and interaction techniques to aid novice users in business decisions.
+IDS systems have been developed to assist domain-experts as well as novice-users in decision making across a wide range of applications.
+For example, in the context of aiding domain-experts, IDS systems have been investigated in clinical settings such as aiding doctors in prescribing medicine \cite{lin2009decision} or aiding general practitioners for pathology orderings \cite{zhuang2009combining}.
+Similarly, in the context of aiding novice-users, IDS systems have been developed to help dental students manage dental trauma \cite{machado2018use}, aid non-financial experts in stock market investment \cite{Gutierrez2019}, and support novice business owners in management decisions \cite{arnold2004impact}.
+Among these decision support systems, depending on the domain, there are a range of mediums through which support is provided.
+For instance, in Machado et al. \cite{machado2018use}, the authors develop a mobile app for clinical decision support that allows dental students to answer a series of questions to determine a diagnosis and provide treatment suggestions.
+Similarly, in Gutierrez et al. \cite{Gutierrez2019}, researchers investigate how to best portray visual representations and interaction techniques to aid novice users in business decisions.
+Alternatively, Papamichail \& French \cite{papamichail2000decision} develop a natural language generator to justify decision support in nuclear emergencies via natural language based reports.

 Given that many IDS systems interact with end-users who are not AI-experts, several bodies of work have investigated how to enhance the transparency of IDS systems to improve user trust.
-These transparency techniques have been studied in the context of explaining recommendations for single-classification tasks, such as clinical decision support to identify failure modes \cite{jones2019malfunction, feng2020explainable}.
+These transparency techniques have been primarily studied in the context of explaining recommendations for single-classification tasks, such as clinical decision support \cite{jones2019malfunction, feng2020explainable}.
+For example, Jones et al. \cite{jones2019malfunction} develop a classification model that can be used in the testing process of a clinical decision support system to identify failure modes.
+Additionally, Feng et al. \cite{feng2020explainable} leverage ClinicalBERT and attention mechanisms to provide interpretable rationales for predicting Sepsis and mortality in ICUs.
 By contrast, our work investigates IDS in sequential decision making settings.
 Specifically, we investigate how to provide explanations that help novice users improve their decision making performance in the presence of potentially suboptimal suggestions.